saud-learning-services/canvas-syllabus-scraper/README.md

 - The script is set to run in the TEST environment of canvas (url = "https://ubc.test.instructure.com/") which is 2 weeks behind the PROD canvas instance but otherwise a mirror
   > _this is set as url in the functon `get_user_inputs()` in the file src/helpers.py_

+### Inputs Required

+1. Canvas API Token
+1. Canvas Account ID
+1. Canvas Term or Year required

 ## To Run

 You will need to create the canvas-syllabus-scraper environment.
 We use [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) to manage our projects.
 Part of Learning Services and need any other help?
-Checkout our [docs]!(https://github.com/saud-learning-services/instructions-and-other-templates)
+Checkout our [docs](https://github.com/saud-learning-services/instructions-and-other-templates)!

 ### First Time
 1. Clone **canvas-get-group-csv** repository
 1. Install [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) (Python 3.7 version)
 1. Import environment: `$ conda env create -f environment.yml`

-### Every Time
+### Every Time (Terminal)
+1. Run
    1. `$ conda activate canvas-syllabus-scraper`
-1. `$ python src/syllabus_downloader.py`
+   2. `$ python src/syllabus_downloader.py`

-### Inputs Required

-1. Canvas API Token
-1. Canvas Account ID
-1. Canvas Term or Year required

 ---